eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 The response MUST consist of a single `response_chunk`.

-Clients SHOULD immediately disconnect from one another following the handshake above under the following conditions:
+Clients MUST immediately disconnect from one another following the handshake above under the following conditions:

-1. If the `supported_mempools` and client's own list of supported mempools are disjoint.
+1. If `chain_id` does not match the node's local `chain_id`, since the peer is on another network.
+This is a configuration error.

+Clients MAY disconnect from peers under the following conditions:

+1. A peers whose `block_number` is sufficiently behind the current local block number.
+This is to check the liveliness and reorg status of the peer.
+Implementors are free to define this limit and it is likely to be network dependent.
+Some amount of leniency is suggested as nodes discover new blocks at different rates.

 #### Goodbye